vectorgrp/sil-kit/docs/usage/demos.rst

 .. admonition:: Note

-   The distributed Demos, as packaged by CPack, are preconfigured to build against a copy of the SIL Kit binaries in ``../SilKit/`` .
+   The distributed Demos, as packaged by CPack, are preconfigured to build against a copy of the SIL Kit binaries in ``../SilKit/``.
-   This can be overriden by providing your own ``SilKit`` CMake target library, before the demos are configured by cmake.
+   This can be overridden by providing your own ``SilKit`` CMake target library, before the demos are configured by CMake.
    Or by changing the ``find_package(SilKit ...
 PATHS path/to/SilKit)`` statement directly in the ``SilKit-Demos/CMakeLists.txt`` directory.